Runway incursion: Analysis

 As of 2017, the last fatal runway incursion accident involving a U.S. Federal Aviation Regulations Part 121 air carrier was in 2006.

 Between 2011 and 2017, 12,857 runway incursions were reported in the United States.
 Between October 2016 and September 2017, 1,341 were reported.
 Of these, six were placed in the most serious categories A and B. Four of these were considered ATC incidents, and two were "pilot deviations".
 Of the 1,341 incidents, 66 percent were caused by pilot deviation, 17 percent were vehicle/pedestrian incidents, 16 percent were air traffic control (ATC) incidents, and 1 percent were "other".

 An FAA study of the year ending September 2016, found that of 361 runway incursions attributed to pilot deviation, 27 percent resulted from "pilot failed to hold short of runway as instructed", and 14.7 percent from "pilot failed to hold short of runway".
 5 percent of pilot deviations were classified as the pilot failing to comply with an ATC clearance.
 In 3.4 percent of deviations, the pilot departed without a departure clearance.

-The NASA Aviation Safety Reporting Service (ASRS) received 11,168 reports of runway incursions between January 2012 to August 2017, at a rate of approximately 2000 per year.
+The NASA Aviation Safety Reporting Service (ASRS) received 11,168 reports of runway incursions between January 2012 and August 2017, at a rate of approximately 2000 per year.
 More than 40 percent of reports were filed by general aviation pilots, and 36 percent by air carrier pilots.
 Factors included situational awareness, communication breakdown, confusion, and distraction.